ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 - Don’t schedule these meetings back to back.
 When its performance review "season", I typically only schedule one in a day or if in the same day, spaced out by 4-5 hours.
 - Give yourself enough time to conduct them, I typically set aside 60 minutes.
 - Write it down, potentially separate review from compensation.
-- Schedule regular checkins (e.g. 1-1s, goal reviews, etc.) to ensure feedback is being addressed.
+- Schedule regular check ins (e.g. 1-1s, goal reviews, etc.) to ensure feedback is being addressed.

 Do not save up all your "feedback" for performance reviews.
-Practice [radical candor](https://www.amazon.com/Radical-Candor-Kick-Ass-Without-Humanity/dp/1427283125) (care deeply and challenge directly) to ensure you are providing ongoing guidance and support.
+Practice [radical candor](https://www.amazon.com/Radical-Candor-Kick-Ass-Without-Humanity/dp/1427283125) (care personally and challenge directly) to ensure you are providing ongoing guidance and support.

 Lastly, I find it is important to have [a rubric](https://firstround.com/review/one-rubric-changed-boxs-engineering-performance-heres-how/) (e.g. career ladder) to support the growth of your people.
 This rubric ties directly into performance reviews and I have seen it used as parameter in the function of promotions and raises.